mgonza51/p5rkt/discussion.md

 Ir-virtual is different than x86 architecture because x86 architecture is more efficent than the ir-virtual representation since it uses the 16 registers and memory addresses.
 Whereas Ir-virtual uses virtual registers, and linearizes the instructions using the "linearize" function.
 Ir-virtual and x86 archictecture both use jump instructions but ir-virtual is limited in the fact that it does not support all assembly instructions.

 In terms of pros, ir-virtual simplifies the compilation process by using virtual registers.
-Additionally, ir-virtual provides a form of assembly that is optmized because the instruction set is restricted and has efficient register allocation.
+Additionally, ir-virtual provides a form of assembly that is optimized because the instruction set is restricted and has efficient register allocation.

 As for the cons, ir-virtual is inefficent because of the fact that it has a restricted amount of instructions it can use.
 Thus, the assembly provided by ir-vritual is not able to represent complex code that x86 architecture can.
 Ir-virtual cannot directly use memory addresses like x86 assembly can as well.